Student, Faculty, and Staff Surveys and Studies

 Rating the Importance of 22 Value Statements: Changes Made by Berea College Students

-Entering freshmen and graduating seniors at Berea College rate the importance of 22 value statements related to the mission of the College.
-This report examines the changes made by students from their freshman to senior years.
+Entering first-year students and graduating seniors at Berea College rate the importance of 22 value statements related to the mission of the College.
+This report examines the changes made by students from their first year to graduation.
 The value statements include items such as, “Getting a good education,” “Protecting the natural environment,” “Developing a strong spiritual self,” and “Volunteering service to my community.”
 Gender and ethnic differences are examined in the study.

 Berea College seniors are asked to complete a comprehensive questionnaire that assesses basic demographics, how well their college experiences helped them reach various educational learning goals, ratings of core values, labor and extracurricular activities (e.g., international study), etc. The data are shown by graphs illustrating the various results of the Exiting Senior Survey for seniors from 1996-2002.
-Regrettably, data for the 2000 graduating seniors were lost by the data entry agency so are not reported in the trends.
 With the graduating seniors of 2003-04, we began using a national survey (ACT College Outcomes Survey).
-The graphs have been updated to 2007 if possible.
-Response rates have ranged from 55% to 96%.

-Berea College graduates from the 1980s, 1990s, and 2000s responded to a short online survey aimed at collecting information about their continuing education and current employment.
+Berea College graduates from the 1980s, 1990s, and 2000s responded to a short online survey (in Spring 2010) aimed at collecting information about their continuing education and current employment.
 The survey also asked graduates to describe how their college education has affected their lives.
-The overall response rate was 25% (1068/ 4342).

 ACT Alumni Outcomes Survey

 In Fall 2010, the Work Colleges Consortium in collaboration with ACT administered the Alumni Outcomes Survey online to Work College graduates from 1992-93 through 2006-07.
-This online survey is aimed at collecting information about their continuing education, current employment, educational outcome and experiences, and work program experiences specifically.
-The response rate for Berea College graduates was 29% (482/1648).
+This online survey was aimed at collecting information about their continuing education, current employment, educational outcome and experiences, and work program experiences specifically.

 ACT Alumni Survey, Graduate Trend Charts

-This survey was aimed at graduates from 5, 15, and 25 years ago.
-Responses were received from 946 graduates or 42%.
+This survey was aimed at graduates from 5, 15, and 25 years ago and was conducted in academic year 2000-01.
 The study focused on graduates from Appalachian colleges and universities and was designed to learn more about their educational, social, and economic impact on the region.
 Berea College participated with 33 other colleges and universities in the Appalachian region and comparative results are presented.

-- Appalachian College Association (ACA) Alumni Outcomes Survey Results
+- Appalachian College Association (ACA) Alumni Outcomes Survey Report

-- Appalachian Region Alumni Outcomes Survey 2000 – 2001 – PowerPoint Presentation
+- Appalachian Region Alumni Outcomes Survey Results Presentation

 HEDS Research Practices Survey